craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### of Haste
 A thick, yellow, decarbonated potion used by adventurers and arcanists to decrease the impact of time on their movements.

 After digestion, you are effected by a modified *haste* spell.
-You experience the "lethargy" effect described in the spell once every (G + 1) rounds instead of when the spell ends.
+You experience the "lethargy" effect, as described in the spell, once every (G + 1) rounds instead of when the spell ends.

 #### of Weightlessness
 A thin, dark blue, decarbonated potion used by adventurers and arcanists to decrease the impact of gravity on their movements.

 After digestion, you are effected by a modified *levitate* spell.
 The speed at which you may maneuver is (G * 5ft) instead of 20ft.
-You must still use your Full Action to move horizontally.
+You must still use your Full Action to move horizontally, as described in the spell.

 #### of Flight
-A thin, dark blue, decarbonated potion used by adventurers and arcanists to completely disregard the impact of gravity on their movements.
+A thin, light blue, decarbonated potion used by adventurers and arcanists to completely disregard the impact of gravity on their movements.

 After digestion, you are effected by a modified *fly* spell.
-The
+You gain a (G * 10ft) flying speed instead of 60ft.

 #### of Water Breathing
-#### of Liquid Form
+A viscus, deep green, heavily carbonated potion used by adventurers and hazard workers in flooded or otherwise water-dense environments.

+After digestion, you can breathe in water as if it were air.

 #### of Gaseous Form
+A viscus, dark purple, decarbonated potion used primarily by assassins to bypass heavy surveillance or other defenses.

+After digestion, you are effected by the *gaseous form* spell.

 #### of Detect Extraplanar
+A thin, golden, lightly carbonated potion used primarily by rangers and adventurers to detect and identify extra-planar entities.

+After digestion, you are effected by a modified *detect evil and good* spell.
+The range at which you detect extraplanars is (G * 15ft) instead of 30ft.

 #### of Dragon's Breath
+A thin, prismatic, swirling potion used exclusively by adventurers as an alternative weapon that cannot be taken.

+After digestion, you are effected by a modified *dragon's breath* spell.
+When you "exhale energy", roll a d6 to determine the damage type, where 1-5 are the types as listed in the spell description, and 6 is force.
+Then, the damage you deal is (Gd6) instead of 3d6.

 #### of Detect Mortal
-#### of Ethereal Sight
+A thin, grey, lightly carbonated potion used primarily by rangers and adventurers to detect and identify mortal entities.

+After digestion, you are effected by a modified *detect evil and good* spell.
+Instead of the listed creature types, you detect Humanoids.
+The range at which you detect Humanoids is (G * 15ft) instead of 30ft.

 #### of True Sight
+A thin, white, lightly carbonated potion used primarily by rangers and adventurers to detect and identify illusions.

+After digestion, you are effected by a modified *true seeing* spell.
+The range at which you "see things as they are" is (G * 15ft) instead of 120ft.

 #### of False Life
+A thick, light green, heavily carbonated potion used by

 #### of False Death
 #### of Cure Disease
 #### of Astral Projection